Services Page

 Our Method

-We have found that the best way to evaluate a person’s endurance is to observe our clients in a work-like environment for multiple hours and days.
-Therefore, Saunders Therapy Centers’ FCE is 2, full days long.
-After a 2-hour baseline assessment, during which we determine maximum capabilities, each client performs repetitive or sustained simulated work tasks for the duration of the FCE.
-This ensures content validity for REAL LIFE endurance testing.
+The best way to evaluate a person’s endurance is to observe our clients in a work-like environment for multiple hours and days.
+That’s why Saunders Therapy Centers’ FCE is 2, full days long.

 We spend a great deal of time prior to every FCE to make sure we understand the purpose.
 The activities tested during the two, 8-hour days are often very specific to a particular job.
-We can also perform a more generic FCE if no particular job goal is identified or we are being asked to identify general abilities.
+We can also perform a more generic FCE if we are being asked to identify general abilities for job search.
 Our Functional Capacity Evaluation is appropriate for all types of injuries.

 Realistic, Experienced, Non-Biased